objcio/articles/2014-07-08 AppKit for UIKit Developers.md

 Behind the scenes this will enable implicit animations on the backing layer, set the alpha value, and disable the implicit animations again.

-Another option is to use an [animation context](https://developer.apple.com/library/mac/documentation/cocoa/reference/NSAnimationContext_class/Introduction/Introduction.html).
-This also gives you a completion handler if you need it:
+You can also wrap this into an [animation context](https://developer.apple.com/library/mac/documentation/cocoa/reference/NSAnimationContext_class/Introduction/Introduction.html) in order to get a completion handler callback:

     [NSAnimationContext runAnimationGroup:^(NSAnimationContext *context){
         view.animator.alphaValue = .5;